 This analysis reviews both rental and owner-occupied housing affordability.
 Therefore, housing costs and household incomes are studied in a variety of ways to determine overall affordability.
-Mapping is developed to review the areas of the City to identify pockets of affordability and or prominent race or ethnicities found to be most in need of housing assistance.
+Mapping is developed to review the areas of the City to identify pockets of affordability and or prominent race or ethnicities found to be most in need of housing incentives.
 This analysis also records trends in new units, tenure and vacancy rates.
-This section works in conjunction with the City's Analysis of Impediments ("AI") to identify barriers or impediments to affordable housing.
+This section works in conjunction with the City's Analysis of Impediments ("AI") and acknowledges the to identify barriers or impediments to affordable housing in the City.
+For example on issue studied is whether in the City of Mountain View the cost of broadband internet access is a problem for low and moderate income residents, and if a problem what if any special mitigation efforts are needed.
+This section is denoted with the alphanumeric designation MA-#, following the HUD required naming convention.
 Some leading paragraphs in bold denote the HUD prescribed questions.
 These sections use HUD-specified Census data, which also includes specialized Census data that is only available from 2015/2016.
-Where possible/available, Census data is supplemented by local and more current information.
+Where possible/available, Census data is supplemented by local\and\more current information.